EMHMoloney/Trampoline-Buyer-Guide/README.md

 #### Deployment

 Deployment is through Github, in the pages section of the Code and analysis section.
-From thhere selct main branch/root folder deployment.
+From there selct main branch/root folder deployment.
-After some time ,the deployed project will be linked in the Environments section.
-The live version can be accessed form that link.
+The deployed project will be linked in the Environments section.

 #### Credits